saylordotorg/course_phil103/Unit05.md

+---
+layout: default
+title: "PHIL103: Moral and Political Philosophy"
+course_description: "A survey of the development and application of moral reasoning skills to contemporary social and political issues.
+Topics include philosophical investigations of justice, the value of human life, the moral standing of the free market, fundamental human rights and the conditions for a moral community."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Ethics and Politics of Virtue** <span id="5"></span> *Prior to any of the theories we have considered so far, most accounts of what it is for a person to be moral, or for a society to be just,